 - Ensure the baby is on his/her back.

 - Let the baby sleep on a separate surface alongside the parents but not in the same bed.
-A co-sleeper attachment to your bed may be a good idea.
+A

 - Never place a child near a sleeping adult who is unaware that the baby is in the same bed as them.
 If necessary, vocalize the fact that you both know the baby is in your bed, to remind yourselves to be careful and that you are both responsible for the safety of the child.
 This will keep both parents alert.